adithya-tp/CoCo-Corona-Counter/README.md

 ## Quick Start

-Make sure you installed tornado, urllib and lxml.
+Make sure you install tornado, urllib and lxml.
 I used the following versions:
 - tornado 3.2.1
 - urllib3 1.25.8
 - python 3.6